 Study abroad in Japan is not complete without heading out on a few trips (during breaks, of course), and Kyushu is a great home base for traveling throughout Asia - or even a quick weekend trip to neighboring South Korea.

 Want to mingle with the locals?
 Interactions in daily life can greatly impact your overall well-being and language skills, so it’s important to note that Kyushu is a friendly place for people from all over the world, regardless of their country of origin.
 Bonus points if you learn some Hakata-ben (dialect from Hakata) and try out your Kyushu slang!

 Don’t like living in a mega-city with limited access to nature?
 You will not have this problem studying in Kyushu.
 Kyushu has a plethora of parks, beaches, and islands which make for fantastic scenic views and easy access to the great outdoors - no matter where you end up living.

-While studying abroad you need to be able to live within your budget or scholarship funds, but also be able to have fun.
+While studying abroad in Japan you need to be able to live within your budget or scholarship funds, but also be able to have fun.
 Kyushu offers a wide range of affordable choices for shopping, food, and entertainment, so you never have to be left at home.

 Food in Kyushu is out of this world.
 From yatai (street stalls) to private traditional dining, food in Kyushu is an experience in and of itself.
 Different parts of Kyushu have their own specialties, so make sure you ask what they are as you travel around the island.
 (Tip: Make sure you try Kyushu-style tonkatsu ramen (pork broth noodles), squid in Yobuko, green tea in Chiran, and yakiniku (beef BBQ) in Saga).